Tax-Free and Stress-Free Savings

 - Request a TFSA Room Statement from the CRA at 1-800-959-8281 (to check for hours of service and phone numbers for outside of Canada, visit the CRA site)

 It's often easier to make smaller, regular contributions than it is to come up with a larger lump sum.
 This is easy to do with a pre-authorized contribution plan (PAC).
 A PAC automatically withdraws from one of your other BVCU accounts and adds it to your TFSA.
 In the end though, you can contribute any way you want – just keep an eye on the contribution limit.

 To add money to your TFSA, you can:

 - Use a pre-authorized contribution plan (PAC) to automatically deposit a set amount into your TFSA at certain times.

 Yes.
 You can open as many TFSAs as you want.
 Just remember: your contribution limit for 2020 is $6,000 in total (plus any contribution room you've carried over and room created by withdrawals), regardless of whether you have one or many TFSAs.

-At BVCU, you can add any combination of the following investments to your TFSA.
+At BVCU, through our partnership with Credential, you can add any combination of the following investments to your TFSA.

 - Term deposits

 If you go exceed your maximum contribution for the year, you have to pay a penalty to the CRA of 1% per month on the excess amount for as long as it’s in your account.